Smuggling along the new silk road: The role of Global Trade Hubs (GTH)

 PROJECT SUMMARY

-The new maritime Silk Road, part of the Belt and Road Initiative (BRI) launched by the current Chinese president 10 years ago has been an essential tool of soft power for China and has contributed to the growth of established trade hubs and the development of new ones.
+The new maritime Silk Road, part of the Belt and Road Initiative (BRI) launched by the current Chinese president 10 years ago, has been an essential tool of soft power for China and has contributed to the growth of established trade hubs and the development of new ones.
 We define Global Trade Hubs (GTH) along the maritime silk road as states for which trade represents an economic activity that, in terms of value, is superior to the Gross Domestic Product of the country and/or countries where new port infrastructure able to welcome large-size containership have recently been developed.
 These countries/cities are essential platforms to facilitate international trade between Europe and Asia.
 They have constructed a combination of physical assets (ports, airports, roads and/or rail connections), legal frameworks, dedicated services and institutions strongly supporting their roles in moving goods.

 The project evaluates the role of Global Trade Hubs (GTH) along the maritime Silk Road in facilitating illicit activities, particularly smuggling, leveraging proven methods based on mirror trade statistics.
 By comparing these findings with existing assessments of illicit activities and flows, the project aims to provide insights into the potential risks associated with GTH involvement in illicit financial flows (IFFs).
-Additionally, the study explores the concept of stigma attached to certain trade hubs, such as the Seychelles, analyzing its emergence and persistence.
+Additionally, the study explores the concept of stigma attached to certain trade hubs, such as the Seychelles, analysing its emergence and persistence.

-The outcomes of this research carry significant implications for national and international policymaking regarding the risk assessment and categorization of GTHs in relation to potential exposure to IFFs, and offers insights to guide future policy decisions.
+The outcomes of this research carry significant implications for national and international policymaking regarding the risk assessment and categorisation of GTHs in relation to potential exposure to IFFs, and offers insights to guide future policy decisions.

 PUBLICATIONS